carleton-spacehogs/bioinformatics-carleton/pages/protocols/week5-2021-mapping.md

 cd ~/project_directory
 ```

 We're going to map your raw reads against your assembled contigs (not your ORFs).
 Make sure you know where your project assembly is and where your raw reads are.
 Follow the instructions to map your raw reads back to your assembled contigs.
 For example, if you were mapping the reads in the dataset `ERR599166_1mill_sample.fasta` against an assembly called `ERR599166_assembly_reformatted.fa`, you might do something like this (below).
-Please be sure to use the assembled files that you've already run through anvi-script-reformat-fasta, which you should have done in our first computer lab.

 One more thing.
 Your project datasets are very large-- you each have 10 million reads.
 So mapping will take longer than for the toy datasets.
 So we're going to add an extra flag (-p) to the mapping step to tell the computer to use more than one CPU so that this goes faster.
 You'll each use 4 CPUs for this process.
 The mapping may still take about 5-10 minutes, so have patience!